StMarian/movies/README.md

 ## CI/CD

-Add CI pipeline that would run tests.
+Add CI pipeline that would build artifacts and run tests.

-Once decided where to host the solution - setup IaaS and a CD pipeline.
+Once decided where to host the app - setup IaaS and a CD pipeline.